 The new generation of ‘smart energy systems’ connects the supply and demand of energy in a way that is more flexible, more efficient, and cheaper.
 Due to new and innovative revenue models, countless new possibilities arise.

 This includes the possibility for businesses to invest in solar panels on the rooftops of offices or housing corporations.
 Moreover, new trade platforms can arise in which businesses and residents sell their unused energy to local buyers.

 Initiatives to set up energy cooperation between residents also fit within the concept of smart energy systems.
 The same goes for innovations that make the use of energy in the port more sustainable (such as for example the use of green hydrogen).

 Making investment decisions for this type of innovation is difficult when there is little certainty in advance about the possibility of an innovation being upscaled to a commercially appealing proposition.

 The subsidy is meant for feasibility studies and the experimental development of innovations regarding energy systems.
 A combination of experimental development and feasibility studies is also an option.
 Moreover, the subsidy can support businesses in Rotterdam to further develop their innovation and business case towards a possible next investment round directed towards upscaling the innovation.

 About the program

 The program in particular makes room for social innovation and initiatives that stimulate participation.
-It pays special attention to the relation with Rotterdam, the scope and scalability or repeatability of the innovation.
+It pays special attention to the relation with Rotterdam, the scope, and the scalability or repeatability of the innovation.

 The municipality of Rotterdam appoints the subsidy based on the societal impact, feasibility, and financial parameters.
-If needed, the program offers technical, financial, and organisational support.
+If needed, the program offers technical, financial, and organizational support.